 With our facility in Imperial Plaza, we are ready to meet the needs for medical marijuana patients in Lake Charles, Louisiana

 What forms of Medical Marijuana are allowed in Louisiana?

 The acceptable forms of medical marijuana in Louisiana, approved by the legislature, are oils, extracts, tinctures, sprays, capsules, pills, solutions, suspension, gelatin-based chewables, lotions, transdermal patches, suppositories, and metered-dosed inhalation.

-Available today are cannabis tinctures, which is the concentrated extract applied under the tongue via dropper, a distillate syringe (RSO) for oral administration and a topical cream that can be applied to the skin.
-Within the next 60-90 days it is anticipated that oral dissolving strips, gelatin-based chewables, and metered-dose inhalers will also be made available as application forms of Medical Cannabis.
+Also available today are cannabis tinctures, which is the concentrated extract applied under the tongue via dropper, a distillate syringe (RSO) for oral administration, topical cream that can be applied to the skin, metered-dose inhalers that allow for inhalation of vaporized medicine, and edible medication like gelatin-based chews.

 Medical cannabis tinctures are packaged in a 30 mL glass bottle with a dropper.
 Tincture dosages are easy to self-titrate and measure.
 Tinctures are easily absorbed by the liver, so the effects are felt more quickly than in pill or gelatin based chewable form.
 Because of this, tinctures represent an effective method of consumption for precise dosing.

 Orally: You place the instructed dosage into your mouth and swallow.
 You should start to feel the effects coming on between 30 to 90 minutes, with a peak maximum effect reached after two to three hours, and last for about 4 to 12 hours, depending on the dose.

 Sublingually: You place the instructed dosage under your tongue and hold for 30 seconds and then swallow.
 This helps get the medicine into your bloodstream quicker and is a preferred method that will allow you to feel the effects coming on faster and stronger.